 Cryptography secures information in a communication channel, ensuring that only the intended recipients can access the data or messages.
-One important aspect of cryptography is using digital signature algorithms, such as the Digital Signature Algorithm (DSA).
+One important aspect of cryptography is using digital signature algorithms (DSA).

 In this article, we will explore the concept of digital signature algorithms, their significance in cryptography, and how they contribute to data security.